Jupiter at west quadrature on May 21

-If you could look down on the solar system plane from above on May 21, 2021, you’d see that the sun, Earth and Jupiter form a 90 degree angle in space, with our planet Earth at the vertex of this angle.
-Astronomers say that Jupiter is at west quadrature at this juncture.
-That is, it’s 90 degree west of the sun.
-By definition, a superior planet – such as Jupiter – is said to be at west quadrature whenever it resides 90 degrees west of the sun on the sky’s dome.
+If you could look down on the solar system plane from above on May 21, 2021, you’d see that the sun, Earth and Jupiter form a 90-degree angle in space, with our planet Earth at the vertex (the meeting point of the angle’s 2 sides).
+Astronomers say that – at this point in our mutual orbits around the sun – Jupiter is at west quadrature.
+In other words, it’s 90 degrees west of the sun in our sky, high in our sky at sunrise.

-Incidentally, the moon reaches west quadrature (90 degrees west of the sun) at its last quarter phase.
-Earlier this month, the moon and Saturn both reached west quadrature on the same date: May 3, 2021.
+Incidentally, the moon reaches west quadrature (90 degrees west of the sun) once each month, at its last quarter phase.
+Earlier this month, the moon and Saturn – which is near Jupiter in the sky now – both reached west quadrature on the same date: May 3, 2021.

 When the moon is at west quadrature – or 90 degrees west of the sun – we say the moon is at its last quarter phase.
 At such times, the moon soars to its highest point in the sky at about 6 a.m. local time (7 a.m. daylight saving time).
 Whereas the moon sweeps to west quadrature every month, Jupiter and Saturn only do so once a year.

 Because Jupiter now lies 90 degrees west of the sun, Jupiter reaches its highest point in the sky approximately 6 hours before the sun does likewise at solar noon (midway between sunrise and sunset).
-Click here and scroll to the bottom of the page to find out when Jupiter transits (climbs highest up for the day) in your sky.
+Visit timeanddate.com and scroll to the bottom of the page to find out when Jupiter transits (climbs highest up for the day) in your sky.

 Jupiter’s quadratures and oppositions enabled the innovative astronomer Copernicus (1473-1543) to compute Jupiter’s distance from the sun.
 He did this by charting Jupiter’s (and the Earth’s) change of position from west quadrature to opposition, and from opposition to east quadrature (when the planet lies 90 degrees east of the sun).
 All the while, Copernicus presumed that Jupiter and Earth both orbit a central sun.